Open Secrets

 36. “The human brain is not mind.”

-37. “In all the different states under delusion, one is free if he performs:
+37. “In all the different states under delusion, one is free if he performs non-action which may appear as:

 · No cognition.